3lbits/CIM4NoUtility/Code Scripts/Neo4J/Neo4J.md

-# Using Neo4J for importing DIGIN Grunnprofil
+# Using Neo4J for importing CIM4NoUtility

-This is made for sharing what Digin Grunnprofil have made for importing .xml files into Neo4J with cypher.
+This is made for sharing what CIM4NoUtility have made for importing .xml files into Neo4J with cypher.
 The reason for making this is to have a visual method to check quality errors in conductivity.

-**DIGIN can not take any responsibillity for errors in using this code.**
+**ElBits can not take any responsibillity for errors in using this code.**
 **This document does not include setup of Neo4J or apoc**

 ## Classes